Heading to and from work in a major city doesn’t have to involve congested public transportation and pedestrian traffic.

 Maneuvering any vehicle, electric or otherwise, throughout a metropolitan area is not a task to be taken lightly.
 In many jurisdictions, commuters will be required to wear a helmet while in operation.

-Operating an electric scooter also requires an understanding of the legality of that allows the vehicles to share the road.
+Operating an electric scooter for adults also requires an understanding of the legality of that allows the vehicles to share the road.
 In some states, scooters cannot be operated without a title and registration if they are capable of moving faster than 15 miles per hour.

 Safety is also a primary concern of electric scooter owners, so be sure to keep your investment either safely secured on bike racks or kept on your person if possible.
 The lighter weight of many electric scooters can make them easy targets for theft.